NCARB/heroku-buildpack-nodejs-grunt-compass/README.md

 - Runs `npm rebuild` if `node_modules` is checked into version control.
 - Always runs `npm install` to ensure [npm script hooks](https://npmjs.org/doc/misc/npm-scripts.html) are executed.
 - Always runs `npm prune` after restoring cached modules to ensure cleanup of unused dependencies.
+- Installs a GIT_SSH_KEY to the ssh agent to allow for private bower repository access, if set.
 - Runs `grunt` if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) is found.
 - Doesn't install grunt-cli every time.
 - Installs `compass`, caching it for future use.